12 Best Automated Phishing Simulation Tools [2026 Guide]

 |---|---|---|---|

-An agentic platform moves beyond simple automation.
-It acts as an autonomous security analyst, making its own decisions.
-It discovers employee data, analyzes real-world threat intelligence, crafts unique lures for each user, and adapts its strategy based on their behavior—all without requiring a human operator to log in and configure campaigns.
-You need a tool that acts like a resident hacker, not a survey machine.
+An agentic platform goes beyond simple automation.
+It acts as an autonomous security analyst making its own decisions.
+It discovers employee data, analyzes real-world threat intelligence, crafts unique lures for each user, and adapts its strategy based on their behavior, all without a human operator logging in to configure campaigns.
+You need a tool that acts like a resident red teamer, not a survey machine.

 Top 12 Automated Phishing Simulation Tools